 The Impact of Interruptions

-It seems obvious, but distractions lurk in many corners, and can be killers to efficiency both at home and the office.
-While managing distractions in this age of information overload can be challenging, allowing them can be even more destructive to our productivity and psyches.
+It seems obvious, but distractions lurk in many corners, and can be efficiency killers both at home and the office, and managing distractions in this age of information overload can be challenging.
 Interruptions take an organizational and personal toll.
 Research shows that task recovery when interrupted is time consuming (adding 3% to 27% more time to complete the tasks), yields annoyance, and doubles the risk of mistakes and anxiety.

 Interruptions don’t have to be long or complicated to pack a punch.
 Erik Altman, a psychology professor at Michigan State University in East Lansing, and the lead author on a study investigating the impact of interruptions on concentration soon to be published in the Journal of Experimental Psychology: General, indicated in an interview with Shellenbarger that “two seconds is long enough to make people lose the thread.”